MaxBaldus/Macro_ABM_NN/readme.txt

 Estimating different agent-based economic simulation model via the MDN (mixture density network) approach by Platt (2022):
 Platt, D. (2022).
 Bayesian estimation of economic simulation models using neural networks.
 Computational Economics, 59(2), 599-650.

+partially updated code tailored to the BAM model using the package:

+Approximate Likelihood Estimation using Neural Networks (ALENN) Donovan Platt
+Mathematical Institute, University of Oxford
+Institute for New Economic Thinking at the Oxford Martin School Copyright (c) 2020, University of Oxford.
+All rights reserved.

 Then forecasts of GDP are done according to: